lagodiuk/lagodiuk.github.io/_posts/2017-01-11-minimax_tic_tac_toe_scala.md

 Described strategy is known as a [Minimax principle](https://en.wikipedia.org/wiki/Minimax).

-Below presented a schematic example of the Minimax tree for the instance of Tic-Tac toe:
+Below presented a schematic example of the Minimax tree for the instance of the Tic-Tac-Toe game:
 ![Example of the Minimax tree](/images/minimax_tic_tac_toe/minimax_tree_example.png)

 ## [Minimax Algorithm in Scala](#minimax-algorithm-in-scala) ##